 The initial guidelines and recommendations with regard to U-space are based on outcomes from previous deliverables.
-D1 - U-space evaluation identified the set of U-Space services that can affect Military missions and to which extended.
+D1 - U-space evaluation identified the set of U-space services that can affect Military missions and to which extended.
 D2 - CBA monetised the costs and potential benefits associated to each of these services.
 The initial guidelines including study conclusions and recommendations are developed before the Dissemination Workshop and shared with its attendees for the discussion.
 They are then being discussed and updated at a Dissemination Workshop in collaboration with both military and civilian stakeholders and experts.
-Once the recommendations and guidelines are finalised, the Common Military View on the impact of the U-Space development, which is the main conclusion of this deliverable will be developed.
-The guidelines consolidate Common Military View which represents the EDA and its Member States position on the U-space development.
+Once the recommendations and guidelines are finalised, the Common Military Position on the impact of the U-space development, which is the main conclusion of this deliverable, is developed.
+The guidelines consolidate a proposed Common Military Position, which represents the EDA and its Member States position on the U-space development.